 Airlines have different policies regarding fees.
 Please contact your airline for specific information.

 Delta has SkyClubs inside the McNamara Terminal and Lufthansa has the Senator Lounge inside the North Terminal.

 To locate your airline, please visit our Airline Directory page.

-When traveling on a domestic flight, we suggest that you arrive 90 minutes to 2 hours before your flight.
-When traveling internationally, please allow 3 hours.
+When traveling on a domestic flight, please allow 90 minutes to 2 hours before the flight.
+When traveling internationally, 3 hours is recommended.

 Please call your airline, or visit your airline's website or a travel booking site.

 No, smoking is only allowed outside of the terminal, in designated smoking areas.

 No, the Express Tram only travels from end to end of Concourse A, within the McNamara Terminal.